Menu

 We teach children to become effective listeners, which means showing their understanding of what they hear, by making relevant comments in response and by listening to and carefully following instructions.
 Activities are planned to help children speak to a variety of audiences in a wide range of situations and for different purposes.
 We work closely with parents to ensure that any children who may need support with speech get the correct guidance to show improvement.

 At St Lawrence, we believe that children’s command of vocabulary is key to their learning and progress across the whole curriculum.
-We therefore develop vocabulary by systematically building on the children’s current knowledge and introducing the language of each subject, such as accurate mathematical, scientific, historic and geographical vocabulary.
+We therefore develop vocabulary by systematically building on the children’s current knowledge and introducing the language of each subject, such as accurate mathematical, scientific, historical and geographical vocabulary.

 Reading